hapax/hapax.github.io/assets/emcc.md

 momentum is conserved by particle collisions unless some force acts from outside.
-As a simple example, suppose a stationary particle of mass $2m$ splits into two equal halves.
+As a simple example, suppose a stationary particle of mass $2m$ splits into two equal halves of mass $m$.
-Assuming mass is conserved, each half has mass $m$, and since the initial momentum is zero, so is the final momentum, with
+Since the initial momentum is zero, so is the final momentum, with

 $$
 p_0 = 0 = p_1 + p_2, \quad p_1 = mu, \quad p_2 = -mu,